north/generator-style-prototype/readme.md

 ## Installation

-To install the generator, make sure you have [NodeJS](http://nodejs.org/) installed, then run the following from the command line:
+To install the generator, make sure you have [NodeJS](http://nodejs.org/) installed (if using an Apple computer, it is recommended to install [Homebrew](http://brew.sh/) then install NodeJS by running `brew install node`), then run the following from the command line:

 ```bash
 $ npm install -g yo gulp bower generator-style-prototype